 The Company's transactions are designed to enable the Company to pay its liabilities as they fall due.
 The Board's policy is to have a sound capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
 Interest incurred on the financial liability is on a fixed rate basis whilst the amount receivable from the available-for-sale financial asset yields a fixed margin over this rate by 1.3 basis points, in order to cover operating expenses of the Company.
 As the level of net interest income was established on incorporation of the Company, there is little need for the monitoring of the return on capital.
 The Board of Directors monitors the level of dividends to ordinary shareholders.
 All ordinary shares are held by Raiffeisen Bank International AG and the Company does not have any share option schemes or hold its own shares.
+Raiffeisen Bank International is a wholly-owned subsidiary of RZB which is ultimately owned by the ultimate controlling party as disclosed in note 10.

-There were no changes in the Company's approach to capital management during the year.
+There were no changes in the Company's approach to capital management during the year or in the prior year.